RamanGodun/State-symmetric-blueprint-mono-repo/ADR/ADR-001-State-management_symmetry.md

 In this monorepo **State-Symmetric** approach was implemented by reducing of _State-agnostic approach's over-engineering_ (that rarely delivers true value) and instead applying a thin, symmetric facade layer over native state managers (BLoC/Cubit and Riverpod) with preserving of others principle of state-agnostic architecture codestyle

-🟢 The result: 90%+ code reuse with minimal overhead, fast onboarding, and excellent DX — a golden mean between state-agnostic scalability and engineering pragmatism.
+🟢 The result: 90%+ code reuse with minimal overhead, fast onboarding, and nice DX — a golden mean between state-agnostic benefits (business effectiveness) and engineering pragmatism (developer experience).

 ### Accepted Decisions